REVAMPING A VISION

 THE GAME PLAN

-Following the interviews and the comparison of grassroots efforts, I brainstormed strategies for expanding and cultivating a more diverse constituency.
-To tackle this challenge effectively, I divided the creative constraints exercise into three distinct categories:
+After the interviews and comparison of grassroots efforts, I brainstormed strategies to expand and cultivate a more diverse constituency.
+To address this challenge, I organized the creative constraints exercise into three categories:

-From there, I created a hierarchy of needs framework to structure my approach to improving Vision Blvd's website.
-Based on the creative constraints exercise, I came up with three action item categories containing six actionable items in total.
-With six broad goals working together, I felt confident that we could grow and develop a more diverse constituency.
+I developed a hierarchy of needs framework to guide improvements for Vision Blvd's website.
+Based on the creative constraints exercise, I identified three action item categories with six actionable items.
+With these six goals aligned, I felt confident in our ability to grow and cultivate a more diverse constituency.

 Action item categories: